Paavo Nurmi

 Struggling with injuries and motivation issues after his exhaustive U.S. tour in 1925, Nurmi found his long-time rivals compatriot Ville Ritola and Sweden's Edvin Wide ever more serious challengers.
 At the 1928 Summer Olympics, Nurmi recaptured the 10,000 m title but was beaten for the gold in the 5,000 m and the 3,000 m steeplechase.
 He then turned his attention to longer distances, breaking the world records for events such as the one hour run and the 25-mile marathon.
 Nurmi intended to end his career with a marathon gold medal, as his idol Kolehmainen had done.
 In a controversial case that strained Finland–Sweden relations and sparked an inter-IAAF battle, Nurmi was suspended before the 1932 Games by an IAAF council that questioned his amateur status; two days before the opening ceremonies, the council rejected his entries.
 Although he was never declared a professional, Nurmi's suspension became definite in 1934 and he retired from running.

-Nurmi later coached Finnish runners, raised funds for Finland during the Winter War, and worked as a haberdasher, building contractor, and stock trader, becoming one of the richest people in Finland.
+Nurmi later coached Finnish runners, raised funds for Finland during the Winter War, and worked as a haberdasher, building contractor and in the financial sector, becoming one of the richest people in Finland.
 In 1952, he was the lighter of the Olympic Flame at the Summer Olympics in Helsinki.
 Nurmi's running speed and elusive personality spawned nicknames such as the "Phantom Finn", while his achievements, training methods and running style influenced future generations of middle- and long-distance runners.
 Nurmi, who rarely ran without a stopwatch in his hand, has been credited with introducing the "even pace" strategy and analytic approach to running, and for making running a major international sport.